 What is Worsted Weight Yarn?
 The Most Versatile Yarn for Knitting

-Check out this helpful guide if you want to learn more about worsted yarn or discover a worsted weight yarn equivalent.
+Check out this helpful guide if you want to learn more about worsted yarn or discover a worsted yarn equivalent.

 We are adding the pattern to your Knitting Patterns.